 Beacon Street to go public via $3 bln SPAC merger

-March 2 (Reuters) - Beacon Street Group said on Tuesday it had agreed to go public by merging with blank-check firm Ascendant Digital Acquisition Corp ACND.N, in a deal valuing the digital subscription services platform at a pro-forma enterprise value of $3 billion.
+March 2 (Reuters) - Beacon Street Group will go public through a merger with blank-check firm Ascendant Digital Acquisition Corp ACND.N, in a deal that pegs the financial research subscriptions service's pro-forma enterprise value at $3 billion.

+The cash portion of the deal, announced on Tuesday, will be financed by the $414 million raised in an initial public offering by the blank-check firm last year and $150 million from private investors.

+Beacon Street offers more than 160 products used for financial research, education and investment.
+The service is available on platforms including mobiles, desktops and tablets.

 (Reporting by Noor Zainab Hussain in Bengaluru; Editing by Sriraj Kalluvila)